-The NJQRP Club is announcing the Second Annual " Skeeter Hunt".
+The NJQRP Club is announcing the 13th Annual " Skeeter Hunt".
 The objective is to get QRPers out of their shacks for the day; and into the fresh air and sunshine, to spread their wings and fill the airwaves with "Skeeters".
-While commercial equipment can certainly utilized, bonus points will be awarded for those who personally home brewed their own or kit built their own equipment (equipment not built by the operator would not count as either home brewed or kit built - it would be considered commercial equipment).
-This year, the event is to be held on Sunday August 11th.
+While commercial equipment can certainly utilized, bonus points will be awarded for those who personally home brewed their own or kit built their own transciever or separate transmitter/receiver (equipment not built by the operator would not count as either home brewed or kit built - it would be considered commercial equipment).
+This year, the event is to be held on Sunday August 18th, 2024.
 It will be a four hour sprint - from 17:00 UTC to 21:00 UTC (1:00 TO 5:00 PM EDT).

-Stations who wish to be designated as "Skeeters" can get a Skeeter number by requesting one by sending an e-mail to firstname.lastname@example.org Please let me know if you intend to operate from a state other than your home state as listed on QRZ.
-Skeeter numbers will be issued from May through the day before the event.
-The official Website for the NJQRP Skeeter Hunt is http://www.qsl.net/w2lj/
+QRP stations who wish to be designated as "Skeeters" can get a Skeeter number by requesting one by sending an e-mail (with your name, call sign and the state from which you will be operating) no sooner than 12:01 AM EDT on June 21st to email@example.com You do not have to operate portable to be a Skeeter!
+Please let me know if you intend to operate from a state other than your home state as listed on QRZ.
+Skeeter numbers will be issued from June 21st (the First Day of Summer) through the day before the event.
+Skeeter requests by e-mail only, please!
+I am very likely to miss requests submiited by social media.

 Station Classes and Multipliers

-X2 Home stations - home brewed or kit built equipment
+X2 Home stations - home brewed or kit built transceiver or separates

-X4 Portable station - home brewed or kit built equipment
+X4 Portable station - home brewed or kit built transceiver or separates

 Suggested Call - Either CQ QRP or CQ BZZ